Fuel to Air India plane was cut off moments before crash, investigation report says

 According to the report, the flight lasted around 30 seconds between takeoff and crash.
 It said that once the aircraft achieved its top recorded speed, “the Engine 1 and Engine 2 fuel cutoff switches transitioned from RUN to CUTOFF position one after another” within a second.
 The report did not say how the switches could have flipped to the cutoff position during the flight.

-The movement of the fuel control switches allow and cut fuel flow to the plane’s engines.
+The movement of the fuel control switches allows and cuts fuel flow to the plane’s engines.

 The switches were flipped back into the run position, the report said, but the plane could not gain power quickly enough to stop its descent after the aircraft had begun to lose altitude.